reillytilbury/coppafish/docs/register.md

 \begin{pmatrix} \boldsymbol{\nabla} I(\mathbf{x}_1)^T \\ \vdots \\ \boldsymbol{\nabla} I(\mathbf{x}_n)^T  \end{pmatrix} \mathbf{s} = \begin{pmatrix} J(\mathbf{x}_1) - I(\mathbf{x}_1) \\ \vdots \\ J(\mathbf{x}_n) - I(\mathbf{x}_n)  \end{pmatrix},
 $$

 which is now overdetermined!
 This is a better problem to have though, as the solution can be approximated by least squares.
-The

 The above derivation makes the following assumptions